MarkBuffalo/zoombo/README.md

 # What is Zoombo?
 It's a Zoom meeting cloud-share brute force cracker and automatic video file downloader.

+# What are some best uses for Zoombo?

+- When acquiring Slack tokens in Red Team engagements, or gaining access to a user's slack instance.
+You can then search for `zoom.us/rec/share` or `zoom.us/rec/play` links and then, if they're password-protected, brute-force those passwords if you can't find them another way.
+- When finding a locked Zoom share, you want to brute force the share.

 # Installaton

 ### Option 1